ichatosha/GameBox-MVC/README.md

 # GameBox-MVC
-CRUD operation in mvc project (in this project can add games, delete, edit, open it.)
+C# MVC application that performs CRUD (Create, Read, Update, Delete) operations.
+In this project, users can add, edit, delete, and open games through a web interface, with the functionality built around a gaming catalog system.